yokawasa/azure-ssh-config/README.md

 azuresshconfig --init
 ```

-Configure the client profile file
+Configure the client profile file, in which you add your service principal account info to access your resources in Azure via Azure APIs.

 ```
 vi $HOME/.azure/azuresshconfig.json